|

 of a given student.
 They assert that a good teacher helps a student

-identify and use her strengths to overcome those struggles and the
+identify and use their strengths to overcome those struggles and the

 "Educational Care" model shows the importance of communications